DishankJ/AniList-Darker/README.md

 # AniList-Darker
 A better AniList dark theme with red accent.
-Feel free to let me know any recommendation or issues.
 Note: First set the site theme from AniList settings to dark and then apply this themeusing Stylus.

 After the theme is applied: